Uniqueness of generating Hamiltonians for topological Hamiltonian flows: Introduction

 We denote by $\PHam(M,\omega)$ the space of smooth Hamiltonian flows.
 Clearly, given $ \Phi^{t} \in \PHam(M,\omega)$, there exists a unique normalized Hamiltonian $H$, that generates the flow $ \Phi^{t} $.
-The main purpose of this paper is to prove the above uniqueness result for Hamiltonian generators of \emph{topological Hamiltonian paths}, as defined in \cite{OM}.
-This \emph{``uniqueness of generating Hamiltonians"} turns out to be essential to extending various constructions on spaces $ Ham(M,\omega) $ and $ PHam(M,\omega) $, to the case of continuous Hamiltonian flows~\cite{Oh}.
+The main purpose of this paper is to prove the above uniqueness result for Hamiltonian generators of \emph{topological Hamiltonian paths}, as defined in~\cite{OM}.
+This \emph{``uniqueness of generating Hamiltonians"} turns out to be essential to extending various constructions on spaces $ Ham(M,\omega) $ and $ PHam(M,\omega) $, to the case of topological Hamiltonian flows~\cite{Oh}.
+For example, uniqueness of the generating Hamiltonian implies that the Oh-Schwarz spectral invariants extend to the space of topological Hamiltonian paths $PHameo(M, \omega)$.
+Another interesting implication of this uniqueness theorem is that elements of $PHameo(M, \omega)$ corresponding to one-parameter subgroups in the group of Hamiltonian homeomorphisms, $Hameo(M, \omega)$, are generated by autonomous topological Hamiltonians (see the final paragraph in this page for the definitions of $PHameo(M, \omega)$ and $Hameo(M, \omega)$).
+A corollary of this correspondence is the law of conservation of energy in the present setting.
+We refer interested readers to~\cite{Oh} for proofs of the above consequences of the uniqueness theorem.

-The study of continuous symplectic geometry began with the celebrated Gromov-Eliashberg rigidity theorem, which states that the group $ \Symp(M,\omega)$ of symplectomorphisms of $(M,\omega)$ is $C^0$ closed in the group of diffeomorphisms of $ M $.
+The study of continuous symplectic geometry began with the celebrated Eliashberg-Gromov rigidity theorem~\cite{E1, E2, G}, which states that the group $ \Symp(M,\omega)$ of symplectomorphisms of $(M,\omega)$ is $C^0$ closed in the group of diffeomorphisms of $ M $.
 This theorem motivates the following definition of symplectic homeomorphisms.
 The group of symplectic homeomorphisms $\Sympeo(M,\omega)$ is defined as the $C^0$ closure of $\Symp(M,\omega)$ in the group of homeomorphisms of $ M $.
 Extending the notion of Hamiltonian flows turns out to be more complicated.

-In \cite{OM}, Oh and M\"uller introduce the notions of \emph{topological Hamiltonian paths} (or \emph{continuous Hamiltonian flows}), and \emph{Hamiltonian homeomorphisms}.
-By definition, a continuous path of homeomorphisms $\Phi^t : M \rightarrow \mathbb{R}$ is called a \emph{continuous Hamiltonian flow, generated by $H \in L^{(1,\infty)}([0,1] \times M)$} , if there exists a sequence of \emph{smooth} Hamiltonian flows, $\Phi^t_{H_i}$, with generating Hamiltonians $H_i\in C^\infty([0,1]\times M)$, such that
+In~\cite{OM}, Oh and M\"uller introduce the notions of \emph{topological Hamiltonian paths}, and \emph{Hamiltonian homeomorphisms}.
+By definition, a continuous path of homeomorphisms $\Phi^t : M \rightarrow M$ is called a \emph{topological Hamiltonian path (or flow), generated by a (topological) Hamiltonian function $H \in L_0^{(1,\infty)}([0,1] \times M)$}, if there exists a sequence of \emph{smooth} Hamiltonian flows, $\Phi^t_{H_i}$, with generating Hamiltonians $H_i\in C_0^\infty([0,1]\times M)$, such that